Integrated service solution streamlines railcar movement and improves efficiency at the Co-op Refinery Complex

 Based on Kezama’s feedback, it sounds like this philosophy makes a difference.

-“Not only are they good at what they do, they are also very customer-centric,” says Kezama of Cando.
+“Not only are they good at what they do, they are also very customer-centric,” says Kezama.
 “They suggest best practices, but they are also reactive to ideas, and they are very engaged top to bottom.”

 How Cando’s services support CRC